-The Company has a risk management process and arrangements that enable the organisation to systematically identify, assess, manage and monitor business and financial risks.
+The Company has a risk management process that enables the organisation to systematically identify, assess, manage and monitor business and financial risks.

-The principal risks and uncertainties faced by the Company are liquidity risk, interest rate risk, inflation risk, credit risk, Brexit and COVID-19.
-The Board regularly reviews these risks and approves the use of financial instruments to manage risk.
-More information on the management of risk and uncertainties is provided in the financial statements of the intermediary parent company noted above.
+The principal risks and uncertainties faced are interest rate risk, currency risk, liquidity risk, credit risk, Brexit and Covid-19.
+The Board of Directors regularly reviews these risks.
+More information on the management of risks and uncertainties is provided in the financial statements of the intermediary parent company noted above.